reTHINK-project/dev-registry-global/docs/dht_lock_down.md

 This proposal presents some modifications to the Global Registry/TomP2P, to improve the DHT security.

-Right now is possible to any node to enter the DHT, and therefore a malicious node can modify the data stored freely.
+Right now, it is possible for any node to enter the DHT, and therefore a malicious node can modify the data stored freely.
-**Is necessary to provide DHT access only to trusted nodes**.
+**It is necessary to restrict DHT access only to trusted nodes**.

-Since it was not possible to implement the previous security extensions at a *Communication* level (since is not possible to intercept every TomP2P messages), this proposal will focus on a security extension at *Storage/Data* level.
+Since it was not possible to implement the previous security extensions at a *Communication* level (as it is not possible to intercept every TomP2P messages), this proposal will focus on a security extension at the *Storage/Data* level.

 ### Proposed Solution